nodejs/node/COLLABORATOR_GUIDE.md

 It is recommended to give PRs introducing new core modules at least one week for review.
-For new modules that involve significant effort, non-trivial additions to Node.js or significant new capabilities, an [EPS][] is recommended but not required.
+For new modules that involve significant effort, non-trivial additions to Node.js or significant new capabilities, an [Enhancement Proposal][] is recommended but not required.

 ### Deprecations